gomez-addams/Widget-Manager---Unity3D/README.md

 ### TODO :
-- Custom Inspector for adding tweens to individual UI elements (I named it Actor)
+- Custom Inspector for adding tweens to individual UI elements (I named it Actor) (done)
 - State Machine which directs screen UI elements (I named it Director)
 - Particles system to show on top of UI elements.
 - UI element effects.